jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 * Create an app in Bluemix by using the SDK for Node.js starter pack.
 * Create a Git repository for the app.
-* Push changes to the Git repository from the command line or the IBM&reg; Bluemix&trade; DevOps Services Web IDE.
+* Push changes to the Git repository from the IBM&reg; Bluemix&trade; DevOps Services Web IDE.
 * Preview and deploy your changes by using the Web IDE run bar.

 ---